BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 [ OK ] Might the code, or what it enables, lead to mental and physical harm for (some) users?
 No.

-[ OK ] If the code adds or alters ways in which people interact with each other, are appropriate measures in place to prevent/limit/report harassment or abuse?
-No.

-[ OK ] Does this change lead to an exclusion of a certain group of people or users?
-No.

-[ OK ] Does this code change introduce unjust impact on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief?
-No.

-[ OK ] Does this code change introduce any algorithm, AI  or machine learning bias?
-No.

 ## Testing and Testability
 [ OK ] Is the code testable?
 Yes.

 [ OK ] Has the code change?
 No.

-[ OK ] Have automated tests been added, or have related ones been updated to cover the change?
-Yes.
+[ ? ] Have automated tests been added, or have related ones been updated to cover the change?
+No.

 [ OK ] Do the existing tests reasonably cover the code change (unit/integration/system tests)?
 Yes.

 [ OK ] Are there some test cases, input or edge cases that should be tested in addition?
-Yes.
+No.

 ## Readability
 [ OK ] Is the code easy to understand?
 Yes.